coder/docs/setup/kubernetes/google.md

 as the resources they need to run their workspaces.
 See our guide on on [compute resources](../../guides/admin/resources.md) for additional information.

+> In GKE version 1.24 and later, Docker-based [node image types](https://cloud.google.com/kubernetes-engine/docs/concepts/node-images) are not supported.
+> The examples below use `ubuntu_containerd` and `cos_containerd` to meet this
+> requirement.
+Docker-based node images will prevent GKE cluster creation.

 If you expect to provision GPUs to your Coder workspaces, you **must** use a general-purpose
 [N1 machine type](https://cloud.google.com/compute/docs/machine-types#gpus) in